Elder Law Attorneys Help Preserve Family Assets by Planning Ahead

 You may wonder how you will ever afford long-term care with nursing home costs hovering around eight thousand dollars a month.
 The cost of long-term care in a nursing home or assisted living facility in California is high.
 The majority of seniors believe that Medicare pays for skilled nursing care.
 In limited circumstances, this is true.
 Medicare and the senior share the cost of care for the first 100 days.
 Medicare will pay up to 100% for the first 20 days of skilled nursing care.
 For the 21-100 days, the patient will pay a co-payment.
 After 100 days of care, Medicare will no longer pay for the cost of a long-term stay in a skilled nursing facility.

+Unfortunately, these situations can be a bit more difficult to navigate.
+Therefore, we set out to be a trusted advisor that will help you qualify for the best possible care.
 Depending on your age and marital status, there are certain income and non-exempt asset restrictions that must be met in order to qualify for Medi-Cal long term care.
 Additionally, there are asset limits for qualification.
 If resources exceed these limits, the senior in the nursing home will be ineligible to qualify for Medi-Cal.
 At that point, an individual or couple must engage in Crisis Planning.
 This may involve the individual or couple privately paying for skilled nursing home care for a period of time.
 The excess available resources must be spent, repositioned into exempt resources, or transferred out of ownership by the individual or couple.
 The transfer is usually accomplished by utilizing an irrevocable trust.

 Our goal is to protect you and your assets and eliminate the burden of long-term care costs on your loved ones with honest, professional guidance.
 In the event that you or a family member is contemplating receiving Medi-Cal long-term care benefits in the future, but do not have an estate plan with a revocable trust, please schedule an appointment so that you and your family can get the protection and benefits now.
 Act now, before its too late.

+Conservatorships can be a useful tool for your loved one as well, depending on your circumstances.
 Deciding to pursue or contest a conservatorship is a serious decision that is best made after consulting an experienced conservatorship attorney.
 In some states, guardianships are used to appoint someone to manage a disabled or elderly person’s personal or financial affairs.
 However, guardianships are only used for minors in California.
 During a “conservatorship of the person”, the conservator (the person appointed by the court to manage personal affairs) can assist the conservatee (a disabled or adult person).
 Conservators manage the income and assets of conservatees and pay their bills under a “conservatorship of the estate”.
 It is possible for one person to be the conservator of both the estate and the person.

 Our law firm is committed to assisting families of elderly or disabled individuals as they navigate the complex conservatorship process, whether seeking to direct the affairs of a loved one or looking to oppose a conservatorship proceeding.
 Whenever you seek or contest a conservatorship, we thoroughly prepare your case for court, knowing how much is at stake for you and your family.
 You can rest assured that we will be very involved in contested conservatorship cases, advocating for the best interests of the proposed conservator.